Chapter 3 – Relationship to Clients – annotated

 [6] When this Chapter requires a notification to clients, each client must receive a letter as soon as practicable after the effective date of the changes is determined, informing the client of the right to choose a lawyer.

-[7] It is preferable that this letter be sent jointly by the firm and any lawyers affected by the changes.
-However, in the absence of a joint announcement, the firm or any lawyers affected by the changes may send letters in substantially the form set out in a precedent letter on the Law Society website (see Practice Resources: Lawyer leaving law firm).
+[7] It is preferable that this letter be sent jointly by the law firm and any lawyers affected by the changes.
+However, in the absence of a joint announcement, the law firm or any lawyers affected by the changes may send letters in substantially the form set out in the precedents provided by the Society website.

 [8] Lawyers whose clients are affected by changes in a law firm have a continuing obligation to protect client information and property, and must minimize any adverse effect on the interests of clients.
 This obligation generally includes an obligation to ensure that files transferred to a new lawyer or law firm are properly transitioned, including, when necessary, describing the status of the file and noting any unfulfilled undertakings and other outstanding commitments.